Gonzaga Middle School (GMS) is located at 174 Maple Street North in the Point Douglas neighbourhood in Winnipeg, Manitoba.

 The GMS selection Committee selects students primarily based on two criteria – financial need and student/family motivation.
 Students and their families take part in a clearly defined admissions process and come from the Point Douglas and North East Downtown neighbourhoods of Winnipeg.
 Potential students are identified usually by referral from community organizations and personal recommendations of people in the community.
 GMS provides transportation for students who live within its identified boundaries.

-In Point Douglas these boundaries roughly correspond to the area bounded by the Red River to the east, Redwood avenue to the North and McGregor Street to the west – although students further north and west have also been accepted.
-In North East Downtown, these boundaries roughly correspond to the Red River to the east, Portage to the south and Sherbrook, Arlington or Furby streets to the west.
+We currently go beyond the boundaries in the map.
+In Point Douglas the expanded boundaries roughly correspond to the area bounded by the Red River to the east, Landsdowne avenue to the North and Keewatin Street to the west – although students further north and west have also been accepted.
+In North East Downtown, these boundaries roughly correspond to the Red River to the east, Portage to the south and Sherbrook and Arlington Streets to the west.

 All parents, of all backgrounds, can choose to apply for enrollment of their children.
 GMS admits students of all faiths and backgrounds.
 The school is for all parents in Point Douglas or North East Downtown Winnipeg – whether living here for one generation or many more – who want to enroll their children in a faith-based program that has seen tremendous success throughout North America, including more recently Mother Teresa Middle School in Regina.
 Parents and students must understand and accept the fact that GMS is inspired by Catholic and Jesuit values and operates in keeping with the Jesuit educational and NativityMiguel traditions.
 While drawing on these traditions, it is open to a variety of cultural traditions and expressions of spirituality including but not limited to Catholic, Christian and Indigenous traditions.